viviRbi/vyNote/readme.md

 ## What are the primitive data types in Java?
 - Boolean, Integer, Byte, Short, Double, Float, Char
 - By default: 0 for int, 0 for byte, 0.0 for float

+## Java features
+- Stream
+- Lambda
+- Functional interface
+- Change from entry linked list from Red black tree for HashMap when bucket size max
+- Default method in InterfaceP

+## What happen if a class implements 2 interface with the same default method name?
+- Throw an error

 ## Where are Strings stored?
 - Strings are stored on the Heap area in a separate memory location known as String Constant pool